Henry Milford

-Henry John Bede Milford was a politician in Queensland, Australia.
+Henry John Bede Milford (1 January 1833 – 29 February 1888) was a politician in Queensland, Australia.
 He was a Member of both the New South Wales Legislative Assembly and the Queensland Legislative Assembly.

 Early life and career

-Born in England in 1832 or 1833, Milford moved to Sydney, Australia with his family in 1843.
+Born in England the youngest son of Samuel Milford, Milford moved to Sydney, Australia, with his parents in 1843.
 He became an articled clerk before being admitted as a solicitor in 1855.
 He practised in Sydney until 1867.
 He was married to Catherine Charlotte Dick and had three sons and a daughter.
+Their son Ernest Alexander Milford (19 December 1858 – 2 October 1942), was a lawyer in Queensland and New South Wales.

 Politics

 He represented the electoral district of Braidwood in the New South Wales Legislative Assembly from 3 February 1864 to 10 November 1864.

 He represented the electoral district of Rockhampton from 6 December 1869 to 7 June 1870.
 Winning the seat in a by-election, he resigned before ever taking his seat.

 Later life

-Milford died on 29 February 1888 and, according to the Charters Towers Daily Herald (2 March 1888), he died of "excess drink and exposure".
+Milford died in hospital on 29 February 1888, according to the Charters Towers Daily Herald (2 March 1888), of "excess drink and exposure".